mwhitworth/phoenix_better_table/README.md

 # PhoenixBetterTable

-PhoenixBetterTable is a Phoenix Live Component that presents a sortable table component given table metadata and rows.
+PhoenixBetterTable is a Phoenix Live Component that presents a filterable and sortable table component given table metadata and rows.

 ## Why?